zac-heisey/murray-lampert/about.md

     We'll let you know what to expect and how much it will cost before any building begins.</p><p><strong>WE DON'T SELL, WE EDUCATE.</strong><br>We're never going to lay a heavy sales trip on you.
 Instead, we'll listen to you, and then offer some suggestions at a variety of price points.
-The final decisions is up to you.
+The final decision is up to you.
     No upselling and we are not change order driven.</p><p><strong>WE WORK WITH YOUR BUDGET.<br></strong>There aren't going to be any surprises at the end of your project.
 Sure, you might fall in love with a tile that is a little beyond your